 Without hesitation, I always begin the basic structure of Web page design with the primary navigation on the right sidebar.
-It’s always been that way, since anything else just didn’t feel right.
+It’s always been that way since anything else just didn’t feel right.
 I’ve given that fact very little thought over the past 10 years.
-However, the need for self-examination seemed more relevant today as I started off to Cambridge Mass on what was a very cold November afternoon.
-It’s usually a 3 hour trip, so I had plenty of time for introspection, especially since I was traveling to the annual “Learning and The Brain” conference.
-I jotted down the reasons why I think a right sided navigation is more intuitive on the backside of a Google Maps printout.
-And, with that scrap of paper I traveled into the psyche of left or right navigation.
+However, the need for self-examination seemed more relevant today as I started off to Cambridge Mass on what was a chilly November afternoon.
+It’s usually a 3-hour trip, so I had plenty of time for introspection, especially since I was traveling to the annual “Learning and The Brain” conference.
+I jotted down the reasons I think right-sided navigation is more intuitive on the backside of a Google Maps printout.
+And, with that scrap of paper, I traveled into the psyche of the left or the right navigation.

-The insight I came away with at the end of my first day of lectures, is that the professional programmer (left brain) has a sequential way of looking at the parts to obtain a result.
-Programmers have to to be able to comprehend the highly complicated coding necessary to create today’s interactive Web applications.
-While the designer (right brain) is a more fluid thinker, whose decisions are based on visual cues.
+The insight I came away with at the end of my first day of lectures, is that the professional programmer (left brain) has a sequential way of looking at the parts to get a result.
+Programmers have to comprehend the highly complicated coding necessary to create today’s interactive Web applications.
+While the designer (right brain) is a more fluid thinker, whose decisions they base on visual cues.
 What better way to explain why websites created by programmers look vastly different from those created by designers.

 Note that this is my own personal discovery and not a scientifically proven fact.
 By no means do I claim to be a researcher or brain surgeon.